Matthew-Hurrell/movie-soundtrack-quiz/README.md

 The Movie Soundtrack Quiz has many potential features that could be added or improved.
 Here is a list of possible features to be added in the future.

-* A playlist feature could be added at the end of the quiz to navigate the user to the track playlist of audio that was featured during their quiz.
-This playlist could feature the track name and composer/artist name so the user could listen to the tracks seperately on a different platform is they enjoyed the songs.
+* A playlist feature could be added at the end of the quiz to navigate the user to a playlist of the audio that was featured during their quiz.
+This playlist could display the track name and composer/artist name to the user so they could listen to the tracks seperately on a different platform.
 * Movie poster images could be added to the answer buttons instead of text.
 This could be visually more appealing than just text.
-* Easy, medium and difficult modes could be added to the quiz for the user to select a difficulty setting for the quiz questions.
+* Easy, medium and difficult modes could be added to the quiz for the user to select a difficulty setting for their quiz questions.
-* A high score section could be added where a user enters a username and thier score is saved on a list of high scores.
+* A high score section could be added where a user enters a username and thier score is saved to a list of high scores.
-* More questions could be added with a better variety of question topics to increase playability.
+* More questions could be added with a better variety of question topics to increase replayability.

 [Back to top](<#contents>)